-- iv.
-Encouraging clustering of communities of faith under a single Church Council; - v.
-Encouraging Presbyteries to ensure alignment between local ministry arrangements and local governance arrangements; - vi.
-Providing mechanisms by which Presbyteries can assure themselves that local governance arrangements are adequate to fulfil the responsibilities of a Church Council; - vii.
-Providing flexibility to new and emerging communities to evolve their governance as their life matures over time; - viii.
-Seeking to consolidate Regulations 3.9 (Alternative Local Church Structures) into revised Regulations for Congregations and Church Councils; - c.
-Provide for a Presbytery to vary the responsibilities of a Congregation and/or a Church Council; - d.
-Provide for Presbyteries, with appropriate safeguards and limits, to appoint people from the wider Church to be members of a Church Council.60 - A.5.
-Urge Synods and Presbyteries to simplify pathways for communities of faith such as new and emerging communities, CALD communities, church plants and fresh expression to belong to and participate in the life of the Church including: - a.
-Ensuring fit-for-purpose governance arrangements; - b.
-Using the ability to vary responsibilities of Congregations and Church Councils to align responsibilities with the capacity, capability and needs of a community; - c.
-Ensuring access to and participation in the wider councils of the Church; - d.
-Providing opportunities for two-way learning between communities. - A.6.
-Urge Synods and Presbyteries to exercise their responsibilities pastorally and effectively regarding the dissolution and/or amalgamation of Congregations, including:
+- (i) Moving away from the normative structure being one Congregation with one Church Council; - (ii) Enabling various types of communities of faith to be governed by a single Church Council; - (iii) Providing for effective structures under a Church Council to support local ministry and mission overseen by the Church Council; - (iv) Encouraging clustering of communities of faith under a single Church Council; - (v) Encouraging Presbyteries to ensure alignment between local ministry arrangements and local governance arrangements; - (vi) Providing mechanisms by which Presbyteries can assure themselves that local governance arrangements are adequate to fulfil the responsibilities of a Church Council; - (vii) Providing flexibility to new and emerging communities to evolve their governance as their life matures over time; - (viii) Seeking to consolidate Regulations 3.9 (Alternative Local Church Structures) into revised Regulations for Congregations and Church Councils; - c) Provide for a Presbytery to vary the responsibilities of a Congregation and/or a Church Council; - d) Provide for Presbyteries, with appropriate safeguards and limits, to appoint people from the wider Church to be members of a Church Council.61 - 6.
+Urge Synods and Presbyteries to simplify pathways for communities of faith such as new and emerging communities, CALD communities, church plants and fresh expression to belong to and participate in the life of the Church including: - a) Ensuring fit-for-purpose governance arrangements; - b) Using the ability to vary responsibilities of Congregations and Church Councils to align responsibilities with the capacity, capability and needs of a community; - c) Ensuring access to and participation in the wider councils of the Church; - d) Providing opportunities for two-way learning between communities.

-60 This is an extension of the existing arrangements within Reg.
+61 This is an extension of the existing arrangements within Reg.
 3.1.3(n) to provide for Presbytery Liaison Person during a placement vacancy and 3.9.1 to provide for the Presbytery and the Synod to appoint people to the Church Council of a Parish Mission.

-- a.
-Timely intervention when a Congregation or Faith Community is reaching the end of their current form; - b.
-Provision of resources to manage any transition; - c.
-Exploring the application of any financial resources from the dissolution or amalgamation of Congregations to areas of ministry and mission across the life of the Church based on need, opportunity and responsibility. - A.7.
-Request the ASC provide guidance to the Church on the recognition of Congregations and local fit-for-purpose governance arrangements consistent with any amended Regulations and continue to monitor implementation, reflect on and refine guidance and Regulations. - A.8.
-Request the ASC review and bring a report and proposals (including any changes to the Constitution and Regulations) required to implement a simplified approach to church membership.
+- 7. Urge Synods and Presbyteries to exercise their responsibilities pastorally and effectively regarding the dissolution and/or amalgamation of Congregations, including: - a) Timely intervention when a Congregation or Faith Community is reaching the end of their current form; - b) Provision of resources to manage any transition; - c) Exploring the application of any financial resources from the dissolution or amalgamation of Congregations to areas of ministry and mission across the life of the Church based on need, opportunity and responsibility. - 8.
+Request the ASC provide guidance to the Church on the recognition of Congregations and local fit-for-purpose governance arrangements consistent with any amended Regulations and continue to monitor implementation, reflect on and refine guidance and Regulations. - 9.
+Request the ASC review and bring a report and proposals to the 18th Assembly (including any changes to the Constitution and Regulations) required to implement a simplified approach to church membership.